Should I Use a Certificate for a Savings Goal?

 Minute Read

 If you need a way to save money toward a big goal and you don’t need to access that money for a while, a certificate may be the high-yield, secure option for you.
-You can save to buy a new home, pay for a wedding or build an emergency fund while earning a higher dividend rate than you would with a traditional savings account.
+You can save to buy a new home, start a wedding fund or build an emergency fund while earning a higher dividend rate than you would with a traditional savings account.
 See how certificates could benefit you.

 What Is a Certificate?